There are 7 types of AP Physics 1 multiple-choice questions:

 Graph-Based Questions

 This type of question will provide you with a graph displaying data and a text description related to that graph.
-To select the best answer to the question, you will have to use your graphing knowledge and extract important information quickly.
-Graph-based questions, like table-based questions, can be intimidating at first because they can display a lot of information.
+You must use your graphing knowledge to select the best answer and extract important information quickly.

-- Carefully examine the graph, pay attention to the labels on the axes, the legend (if present), and the information given in the caption below the graph (if present)
+- Pay attention to the labels on the axes, the legend (if present), and the information given in the caption below the graph (if present).

 MCQ 5 Example